SOCATA TBM: EcoPulse demonstrator

 At the June 2019 Paris Air Show, Daher, Airbus and Safran teamed up to develop the TBM-based EcoPulse demonstrator for a hybrid electric aircraft.

 The project is kick-started by the French Civil Aviation Research Council (CORAC) with support from the French DGAC.

 Safran will provide the distributed hybrid propulsion system: turbogenerator, electric power management system and electric motors and propellers.

 Airbus will install the batteries and optimize the aerodynamics, and Daher will install components and systems, and will be responsible for the flight testing and overall analysis.

 With half of the €22 million ($25 million) demonstration funded by the DGAC, the maiden flight is scheduled for the summer of 2022 before a hypothetical 2025-30 certification.

 The aircraft's existing engine will be supplemented by six Safran electric motors on the wings fed by a 100 kW APU or batteries.

 Similar to the NASA X-57 Maxwell, the distributed propulsion reduces wingtip vortices and add low speed lift by blowing the wing, enabling a smaller, lower drag wing.

 The high voltages required, over 500 volts, is a new challenge in aviation and special cables and protection were developed by Safran.

 After a year of testing, a follow-on commuter aircraft might be built by Daher.

 Airbus Defence and Space is developing the 230 by 75 by 20 cm lithium-ion battery to be mounted on the fuselage underside, weighting 350 kg for a power of 350 kW.

 By May 2022, Daher was planning a maiden flight by the end of the year, beginning a 100 flights test programme over 18 to 24 months.

+By May 2023, the demonstrator had flown 15 hours with the electric propellers feathered, while the hybrid-electric powertrain was to be flight tested after June 2023.

+On 29 November, it made a first electric flight for 1h 40min from Tarbes, with its six 50 kW electric motors powered by an Airbus 800-volt battery pack and a Safran turbogenerator.